EdwardLinS/cse15l-lab-reports/lab3.md

 ./written_2/travel_guides/berlitz1/WhereToMalaysia.txt:        white lotus blossoms.
 The myth-shrouded lakes are said to be the home
 ./written_2/travel_guides/berlitz1/WhereToMalaysia.txt:        settlement beneath the surface.
 Outside lotus-blossom season, the lakes
 ```
+  - **What:** This command searched for files with the word lotus regardless of case.
+  - **Why:** The command is useful when the goal is to find files just with the specified word regardless of case.

 ```console
 [cs15lwi23aoa@ieng6-201]:skill-demo1-data:515$ grep --ignore-case "pride" ./written_2/travel_guides/berlitz1/*.txt